Dustin Hoffman as Benjamin Braddock, nervous and aimless college graduate

 - Steel wristwatch with brown gradient dial on black leather strap

-- White cotton boxer shorts with elastic waistband
+- White-and-rust railroad-striped cotton boxer shorts with elastic waistband

 Do Yourself a Favor and…